dzvilius/visual-money-tracker/ux/User_Stories.md

 - As a user, I want to select individual months, so that, I can view transactions for selected months.
   - [x] All months visible.
   - [x] Multiple selection.
-  - [x] Filter data for the selection
+  - [x] Filter data for the selection.

 ---